Exact solvability and asymptotic aspects of generalized XX0 spin chains: Abstract

 \section{Abstract}

-Building on our earlier work \unscite{Sa-Za}, we introduce a generalized XX0 model.
-For a number of some specific examples, including a long-range interacting model, referred to as the Selberg model, we study correlation functions and phase structures.
-By using a matrix integral representation of the generalized XX0 model, as well as combinatorial and probabilistic methods, (from non-intersecting Brownian motion), closed-form formulas for the partition function and correlation functions, of the finite and infinite size generalized model and its specific examples, are obtained in terms of the Selberg integrals and Fredhom determinants.
-Applying asymptotic analysis of Fredholm determinants and Tracy-Widom distribution techniques, the phase structure of the model in different examples are determined.
-We find that tails of the Tracy-Widom distribution govern a finite/infinite third-order phase transition in short- and long-range interacting models and reproduce the Gross-Witten type phase transition of the original XX0 model.
-Based on our results, we conjecture universal features of the phase structure of the model.
-Finally, a real space renormalization group is proposed to explain the observed universality and to connect the generalized XX0 model to non-intersecting Brownian motion in a generalized potential.
+Building on our earlier work \unscite{Sa-Za}, we introduce and study generalized XX0 models.
+We explicitly construct a long-range interacting spin chain, referred to as the Selberg model, and study the correlation functions of the Selberg and XX0 models.
+Using a matrix integral representation of the generalized XX0 model and applying asymptotic analysis in non-intersecting Brownian motion, the phase structure of the Selberg model is determined.
+We find that tails of the Tracy-Widom distribution, of Gaussian unitary ensemble, govern a discrete-to-continuous third-order phase transition in Selberg model.
+The same method also reproduces the Gross-Witten phase transition of the original XX0 model.
+Finally, we conjecture universal features for the phase structure of the generalized XX0 model.

-\section{INTRODUCTION}
+\section{Introduction}